Five years after its launch, website building platform Strikingly raises $6M Series A

 The company claims that when it launched in 2012, Strikingly’s platform was the first mobile-responsive website builder.
 As smartphones became ubiquitous, more companies began offering similar products that make launching mobile-friendly sites a relatively straightforward process for people with no developing experience.
 A partial list of Strikingly’s rivals include Wix, Weebly, Squarespace and WordPress.

 Chen says that Strikingly’s main differentiator is also its main value proposition—the ability to start with a single landing page and then easily expand the site’s functionality with e-commerce tools, blogs, mobile apps and other features.
-Strikingly targets entrepreneurs, startups and creative professionals and its goal is to keep up with its clients as their businesses grow.
+Strikingly targets entrepreneurs, startups and creative professionals and its goal is to keep up with clients as their businesses grow.
 Its strategy appears to be working so far: Strikingly claims a 90 percent retention rate, and says that 96 percent of users it surveyed would recommend the platform to a friend.

 “We have been growing with our users for five years,” says Chen.
 “Some started as small businesses and have grown into sizeable companies that need more features like e-commerce, so we wanted to go in that direction and develop products for power users.”